 Sam Zell was also one of the key pioneers of the real estate investment trust (REIT) sector.
 He currently is the chairman of five public companies.
 One of these companies is Equity Residential (EQR), which is among the largest residential REITs in America.
 Sam Zell is also well known for selling Equity Office, a commercial real estate REIT to Blackstone for $39 billion.
 This was one of the largest real estate deals in history.

-By following the career of Sam Zell, I have learned a number of key lessons.
+By following Sam's career, I have learned a number of key lessons.
 One of the most important of these is to be disciplined.
 Sam Zell has displayed an incredible amount of discipline throughout his career.
 Even when he was a college student, he focused on building cash flow and mastering real estate transactions.

 Sam’s discipline has helped him not only to build one incredibly successful company, Equity Group Investments, which has thrived for over 50 years, but to become the chairman of five other companies, Equity Residential, Equity Lifestyle Properties, Equity Commonwealth, Covanta Holding Corporation, and Equity Distribution Acquisition Corp.